oliviertremblaynoel/namesilo-ddns/README.md

 ## How to use

 - Schedule with [ofelia](https://github.com/mcuadros/ofelia).
 An example is provided.
-- Use `docker compose up --pull-always` to run the script once.
+- Use `docker compose up` to run the script once.

 ## Development